What is VUGen?

 3. Record into the action field determines where the code is generated after recording.
-VUGen facilitates switching to other actions or creates new actions during and after recording.
+VUGen scripts facilitate switching to other actions or creates new actions during and after recording.

 4. Record: field tells VUGen that the subject application (SUL) is a web application or a desktop client.
 This option cannot be overridden once recording begins.

 5. Application: field tells VUGen, which browser to use for recording.
 If you are not working with Web – HTTP/HTML protocol, you will select the desktop client with this field.

 Tip: Unlike QTP scripts, LoadRunner sample scripts are independent of GUI.
 This is because the code generated does not work based on UI objects, rather, it works on the principle of client’s request to the server and expecting server response back to the client – usually, in the form of HTML (hence the name of a protocol)

 6. URL Address: The URL of the SUL is input here.
 VUGen will invoke this URL when “Start Recording” is clicked.
 The browser used will be the one mentioned under “Record:” field if it is different from your default browser.